 Shop 4, G/F, Rich Court, 213 Queen’s Road West, Sai Ying Pun; + 852 2559 5078

-% Arabica has spread its net far and wide, from the ‘Monster Mansion’ in Quarry Bay to K11 Musea on Victoria Dockside where a waterfront cube-shaped coffee kiosk opened in November 2019.
+% Arabica has spread its net far and wide, with coffee shops located everywhere from the ‘Monster Mansion’ in Quarry Bay to K11 Musea on Victoria Dockside, where a waterfront cube-shaped coffee kiosk opened in November 2019.
 The near-constant queues of customers have Japanese entrepreneur Kenneth Shoji to thank for his vision and aesthetic, which is based largely around white uniforms, counters and walls.
 Five coffee bean sacks at the IFC cafe illustrate the global provenance of the brews, including Shoji’s own plantation in Hawaii, while a globe motif nods to the fact that there are now more than 40 branches around the world, with more in the pipeline.

 Signature creation: A Spanish latte, gently sweet and creamy, crafted with condensed milk in the mix.